20% fee for Select Early Resolution Cases

 Of course, many insurance companies are slow to make any sort of reasonable offer and stubbornly resist doing the right thing, so most cases will not be resolved within that sixty day "early resolution" window.
 However, we will give it our best shot.

-If there is not a settlement within sixty days from delivery of our demand package, then our fee percentage will reflect the increased time and work involved, typically in graduated steps such as 33 1/3% before suit, 40% if we go to suit and 45% if we go to trial, plus reimbursement of out of pocket expenses.
+If an "early resolution" track case is not settled within sixty days from delivery of our demand package to the insurance company, then our fee percentage will reflect the increased time and work involved.
+That is typically in graduated steps such as 33 1/3% before suit, 40% if we go to suit and 45% if we go to trial, plus reimbursement of out of pocket expenses.

-If the client is willing and able to pay a substantial portion the litigation expenses as the case progresses, perhaps in monthly installments, we may adjust the fee percentage accordingly.
-Occasionally we have handled a tort or insurance case on a purely hourly fee basis, with the client paying an adequate retainer for fees and expenses and replenishing it as the case progresses.
-However, few injury victims find that attractive or feasible.What are typical expenses in personal injury and wrongful death cases?
+Occasionally, a client prefers to pay a the litigation expenses as the case progresses, perhaps in monthly installments, in exchange for a downward adjustment of the fee percentage.
+Once every few years, clients hire us to handle tort or insurance case on a purely hourly fee basis, with the client paying an adequate retainer for fees and expenses and replenishing it as the case progresses.
+We are most likely to see that when hired by a corporation for an insurance coverage dispute.
+However, very few injury victims find that attractive or feasible.What are Typical Expenses in Personal Injury and Wrongful Death Cases?

-Attorneys working on a contingent fee basis typically advance the expenses of litigation, and are reimbursed upon settlement.
-Rather than playing banker ourselves, we use a special line of credit for these expenses and pass through the interest expense at settlement.
-But if the case is lost, we still have to pay off the line of credit.
+In most personal injury and wrongful death cases in the United States, attorneys work on a "contingent fee" basis and advance the expenses of litigation which are reimbursed upon settlement.
+This provides the "key to the courthouse" for middle class people who have suffered a great loss.
+Rather than keeping huge amounts of money tied up in case expenses, we use a line of credit for these expenses and pass through the interest expense at settlement.
+But if the case is lost, we have to pay off the line of credit.

 Every case is different, the expense budget varies widely among cases, and we try to scale the investment to the potential recovery.
 Since we usually advance expenses, we are generally conservative about spending.
 But if something has to be done to properly prepare a case, we do it.